 As of December 31, 2011, we had approximately \$247.6 million in cash, cash equivalents and available-for-sale securities, as compared to approximately \$177.3 million as of December 31, 2010, an increase of approximately \$70.3 million.
 The increase was primarily attributable to net proceeds of approximately \$140.5 million from our public offering in the second quarter of 2011, partially offset by operating expenses for the year ended December 31, 2011, as well as payments of certain capital expenditures.
 We believe that our existing capital resources will be sufficient to support our current and projected funding requirements through at least the next 12 months.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
-Because of the numerous risks and uncertainties associated with the development of our product candidates and other research and development activities, including risks and uncertainties that could impact the amounts of increased capital outlays and operating expenditures associated with our current and anticipated clinical trials and other research and development activities.
+Because of the numerous risks and uncertainties associated with the development of our product candidates and other research and development activities, including risks and uncertainties that could impact the rate of progress of our development activities, we are unable to estimate with certainty the amounts of increased capital outlays and operating expenditures associated with our current and anticipated clinical trials and other research and development activities.